What to Expect on the Camino

 What About Food and Drink?

-Some albergues will offer a meal.
+Some albergues will offer a group meal.
 Others will make their kitchen available for cooking your own dinner.
+Many of the Spanish grocery stores are now carrying prepared foods, such as salads and shelf-stable entrees.

 What About Money?